EpleyWebServices/mpc-scales/README.md

 You'll need an external midi sound module hooked up to your MPC with a midi cable.
 Also, make sure your midi output channel is set to the same channel as your midi device.

-Now, Start playing pads and your midi device should be receiving notes in the selected scale.
+Then, start playing pads and your midi device should be receiving notes in the selected scale.

 ## Scales player